Who we’re here for

 We work with two groups of people:

-The service is available to families and care staff working with people who have diagnosed dementia and are behaving in ways that are challenging.
+The service is available to families and care staff working with people whose diagnosed dementia is causing them to behave in ways that their carers find challenging.

 How we help